zaphB/freecad.optics_design_workbench/README.md

 import freecad_.optics_design_workbench
 ```

-So far the only documentation are a few docstrings, which can be explored using python's help(...) and dir(...).
+So far the only documentation are a few docstrings here and there, which can be explored using python's help(...) and dir(...).
 The underscore in `freecad_` is important only as long as freecad segfaults when being imported from a regular python shell.
 If you can `import freecad` without a segfault on your system feel free to skip the underscore.

 The workbench is still in an early stage, examples will appear here as soon as standard workflows for simulations and data analysis are implemented.
 The current idea is to have FreeCAD and a jupyter notebook open side-by-side.
 Simulations are configured and run in FreeCAD; the data analysis is done in the jupyter notebook.